oannab/DataStructures/1_LRU_C.md

 - if tails does not exist/None, no action - O(1)
 - if tail is the only node in the list, current head and tail is updated with this node - O(1)
 - if multiple nodes, tail is udated, and the removed node is detached from the linked list - constant time O(1)

+*Space Complexity*
+- the complexity is given by the capacity a cache can hold
+- the cache capacity is fixed, created with the instance of cache, predefined at the beginning.
+This determines the max elements that can be stored.
+- The space in the cache is used by the linked list nodes and dictionary and remains constant once the cached is initializes.

+- The Doubly Linked List Nodes - each node takes a constant amount of memory to store pointers & values - O(1).
+The memory used by nodes is constant regardless of cache capacity.
+Therefore, if cache is full, the space complexity of nodes is proportional and constant to the size of cache / its capacity O(capacity).
+T

+- The Dictionary Cache Space - is used to store the key/value pairs, keys correspond to the cache keys and values correspond to the cache nodes.
+Each key/value use constant O(1) amount of memory - therefore it is dependant of the cache size and the actual size a node (the doubly linked list nodes) will take based on the class attribute

+- Total SPace complexity is constant O(1) - both the linked list nodes and the dictionary have constant space complexity O(1) in terms of memory required per node/element.
+Once the cache is initialized, its capacity doesn't change.
+It is not dependent on input data or number of elements, it is only determined by the maximum capacity of the cache.